DobbyAkhmadi/Golang-Backend-Base-Project/README.md

 - ✅ Using docker and docker-compose for deployment
 - ✅ Using Domain Driven Design in some of services
 - ✅ Using MiniKube and Helm (monitor) Kubernetes for deployment
+- ✅ Using RabbitMQ / Kafka for message queueing.
 - ✅ Using Air for Live Reload
 - ✅ Using Swagger for API Documentation